Master of Computational Biology

 - Research-focused companies such as CSL, GSK and IBM

-- Academic and public research institutions such as universities.
+- Universities and public research institutions.

 Technical and professional skills